-We have senior staff members with good retail market research experience, like this for: EE Retail Branches (100 Mobile phone shops in UK high streets in Essex, Kent, Suffolk, Norfolk, London, East Sussex.)
+We have senior staff members with good business to business market research and consumer retail market research experience, like this for: EE Retail Branches (100 Mobile phone shops in UK high streets in Essex, Kent, Suffolk, Norfolk, London, East Sussex.)
 Where we studied individual branches for their quality and their ability to set up their shop displays for successful retail.
 Then the collation of the findings over a 3-year period.
 Also, for: Shell Downstream Retail (250 Petrol forecourt shops in the Netherlands).
 Where we studied the same thing as EE, with site visits all around the country.
-Then the presentation of information to Shell Netherlands head office.
-This was done over 2 years.
+Then regular presentations of this information to Shell Netherlands head office.
+This was carried out over 3 years.

 The results are collated into a main summary PowerPoint Doc.
 Full previous samples cannot be provided due to GDPR rules and past clients non-disclosure-agreements.
 Not to mention sensitive information and client confidentiality.
 We can provide you with samples but with all the sensitive information deleted.
-Then Word Docs for all the 100 individual questionnaires, this information can be presented as graphs if necessary.
+Then Word Docs or Excel for all the individual questionnaires can be fed into one large report.
+This information can be presented as graphs if necessary.
 Plus, the raw Excel or CSV sheets for future actions to spot trends on with small groups of people.
 We can help and review or develop the questionnaire you require for the market research.

 When Laurence Dunn, a senior staff member and founder of MiE carried out some work for Altavia for Shell Downstream Retail back in 2006/7, most of his travel was in a Ford Mustang.
 Being left-hand drive and returning around 34mpg on this kind of channel tunnel type roadtrip, it was the ideal transport method for the task in hand.